Fellows Directory

 Initiative Focus

-Renee’ Acosta is a Clinical Professor in the Pharmacy Practice Division and the Associate Dean for Academic Affairs in the College of Pharmacy.
+Renee’ Acosta is a Clinical Professor in the Pharmacy Practice Division and Senior Associate Dean for Academic Affairs.
 Renee teaches extensively in the professional PharmD Program.
 Her primary instruction includes Nonprescription Pharmacotherapeutics and Self-Care I and II, and a UGS courses titled Self-Care and OTC Products.
 Her PTF project focused on the use of standardized patients in Objective Structured Clinical Exams(OSCEs).

 Julia Campbell